 PAINTING RAILWAY BUILDINGS

-It is important to remember that in Victorian days the number of pigments available was quite limited, and those available at a reasonable price were even more limited, so it is not surprising that some early station colour schemes look rather drab to modern eyes.
-Reds in particular were translucent and the colour of the undercoat had an important influence on the top colour; the NSR and the FR used similar Madder Lake top coats, but the grey & red oxide undercoats made the finished paintwork look very different.
+It is important to remember that in Victorian days the number of pigments available was quite limited, and those available at a reasonable price were even more limited, so it is not surprising that some early station color schemes look rather drab to modern eyes.
+Reds, in particular, were translucent and the color of the undercoat had an important influence on the top color; the NSR and the FR used similar Madder Lake topcoats, but the grey & red oxide undercoats made the finished paintwork look very different.

-In fact, the Victorian paint served its purpose very well; it was hard wearing, colour fast and unlike modern oil based paints did not tend to crack & peel away from the surface underneath.
+In fact, the Victorian paint served its purpose very well; it was hard-wearing, colorfast and unlike modern oil-based paints did not tend to crack & peel away from the surface underneath.
 Unfortunately, because of the lead, it was also very poisonous.
 The main danger to the painter was not from the application of the paint, but in rubbing down the previous coats and inhaling the dust and then doing the same when mixing the paint from powdered ingredients.
 The lead was an important part of the paint; it speeded drying, made the paint durable, resisted fading and helped keep out moisture; there was no alternative to using lead until after World War Two.

-In the 1926 the Lead Paint Act came into force which is when work began in earnest to find replacements for the lead in paint, but it was a slow process.
-At the same time ready mixed paints in brighter shades were becoming more readily available at an affordable price, allowing the Southern, for instance, to use a bright chrome green on stations, though these paints were still lead based to begin with.
+In 1926 the Lead Paint Act came into force which is when work began in earnest to find replacements for the lead in paint, but it was a slow process.
+At the same time, ready mixed paints in brighter shades were becoming more readily available at an affordable price, allowing the Southern, for instance, to use a bright chrome green on stations, though these paints were still lead-based, to begin with.

-Building interiors used a paint called ‘Distemper’ on plastered walls, which was made from powdered chalk, glue size and pigment and could be had in a wide range of colours.
+Building interiors used a paint called ‘Distemper’ on plastered walls, which was made from powdered chalk, glue size and pigment and could be had in a wide range of colors.
 It was not terribly durable, but painted onto plaster it allowed moisture to pass through allowing the plaster surface to breathe.
-A pale green or a light stone colour were a popular choice for stations regardless of the colour of the external paintwork; in the days of gas lighting having light coloured internal walls was important, and for the same reason ceilings were usually white.
-Where internal walls were planked or panelled in wood, and for doors, etc. the same paint was used as for the exterior of the building.
+A pale green or a light stone color was a popular choice for stations regardless of the color of the external paintwork; in the days of gas lighting having light-colored internal walls was important, and for the same reason ceilings were usually white.
+Where internal walls were planked or paneled in wood, and for doors, etc. the same paint was used as for the exterior of the building.

 I have made no attempt to take the story beyond the steam era, as I am not knowledgeable about the ‘Modern Image’ period.

-A NOTE ON POSTCARDS; I have used a number of original coloured postcards from my collection to illustrate this web site.
-These were produced by hand colouring a black & white photograph, and it is quite possible that the artist had no idea what colour the station should have been, so simply did what he or she thought looked nice!
-However, in many cases they are all we have in terms of contemporary coloured illustrations, and to my mind something is a lot better than nothing; where livery information is known, in many cases the cards match that information very closely.
+I have used a number of original colored postcards from my collection to illustrate this web site.
+These were produced by hand coloring a black & white photograph, and it is quite possible that the artist had no idea what color the station should have been, so simply did what he or she thought looked nice!
+However, in many cases, they are all we have in terms of contemporary colored illustrations, and to my mind, something is a lot better than nothing; where livery information is known, in many cases the cards match that information very closely.
 As long as they are used with caution, I feel that they are well worth including on the site, and I have only included cards which seem to me to offer an accurate portrayal of the scene.